ushakrishnan/AchievingOperationalMaturity/AchievingOperationalMaturity.md

     - **Telemetry and Logging**: Use Azure Monitor for monitoring and logging.
 Leverage Nvidia DCGM Exporter for GPU metrics.
     - **Cost Management**: Implement Azure Cost Management to track and optimize costs.

+## VERSION 3: Open Source for Portability Across All Hyperscalers

+By using open-source tools, this version ensures portability across all hyperscalers, allowing organizations to tailor their infrastructure, data processing, model development, and deployment processes to their specific needs.
+This approach is ideal for organizations that require flexibility and control over their ML and LLM platforms.

+1. **Infrastructure Setup**:
+- **Provision Open-Source VMs**: Use open-source virtualization tools like KVM or Xen to provision VMs.
+Install necessary drivers and tools for GPU acceleration.
+- **Containerization**: Use Docker or Podman for containerization.
+Enable GPU resources within containers using Nvidia Container Toolkit.

+2. **Data Ingestion and Preparation**:
+- **Data Storage**: Use MinIO for object storage or Apache Hadoop for distributed storage.
+- **Data Processing**: Use Apache Spark or Dask for data processing and transformation.
+Leverage Nvidia RAPIDS for GPU-accelerated data processing.

+3. **Model Development**:
+- **Notebook Environment**: Set up Jupyter Notebooks with open-source libraries like TensorFlow, PyTorch, and Nvidia RAPIDS for accelerated data manipulation and machine learning.
+- **Model Training**: Use TensorFlow or PyTorch with Nvidia CUDA for optimized performance.

+4. **Model Deployment**:
+- **Inference Server**: Deploy models using Triton Inference Server on Kubernetes.
+Configure autoscaling and load balancing.
+- **API Gateway**: Use Kong or Traefik to expose your model endpoints securely.

+5. **Monitoring and Optimization**:
+- **Telemetry and Logging**: Use Prometheus and Grafana for monitoring and logging.
+Leverage Nvidia DCGM Exporter for GPU metrics.
+- **Cost Management**: Implement Kubecost to track and optimize costs.

 #
 #